timjogorman/RicherEventDescription/guidelines.md

 if at all possible, should be linked to the first of the two elements.

-\subsection{Avoiding Inference in Temporal Relations}
+\subsection{Avoiding Inference in Temporal Relations

 One thing to keep in mind when annotating is that you, being human with even basic understanding of the world and of the way that medicine